It is the responsibility of those using Toronto Pearson to know the Cannabis Act’s implications in relation to travel to, from or through the airport.

 The legalization of cannabis in Canada does not change Canada’s border rules.
 It is your responsibility to know the Cannabis Act’s implications in relation to travel to, from or through Toronto Pearson.

-- taking cannabis into Canada remains illegal and can result in serious criminal penalties both at home and abroad
+- taking cannabis, or products containing cannabis, including edibles, into Canada remains illegal and can result in serious criminal penalties both at home and abroad

 - taking cannabis or any product containing cannabis across Canada’s international borders remains illegal and can result in serious criminal penalties both at home and abroad

-- although the possession of cannabis is legal in some U.S. states, it remains illegal under U.S. federal laws in any form and quantity, making it illegal to bring across the Canada-U.S. border
+- although the possession of cannabis or products containing cannabis is legal in some U.S. states, it remains illegal under U.S. federal laws in any form and quantity, making it illegal to bring across the Canada-U.S. border

-Each province and territory will have its own rules about the production, distribution, sale and possession of cannabis, including possession limits, legal age, and where cannabis may be used.
+Each province and territory will have its own rules about the production, distribution, sale and possession of cannabis and cannabis-containing products, including possession limits, legal age, and where cannabis may be used.
 You are responsible for knowing what will be legal in the province or territory you live in or are visiting.

 At the airport